 Flucytosine has attained approval as an adjunct antifungal agent in the treatment of systemic Candida or Cryptococcus infections.
 Off-label, flucytosine is utilized in treating pediatric endocarditis caused by Aspergillus spp.

-Ciclopirox is authorized in the treatment of tinea corporis, tinea pedis, tinea cruris, tinea unguium (onychomycosis), tinea (pityriasis) versicolor, and the Candida infection moniliasis.
+Ciclopirox is authorization for the treatment of tinea corporis, tinea pedis, tinea cruris, tinea unguium (onychomycosis), tinea (pityriasis) versicolor, and the Candida infection moniliasis.

-Iodoquinol is a topical agent that is approved in the treatment of tinea capitis, tinea cruris, tinea corporis, tinea pedis, moniliasis, and candidal intertrigo.
+Iodoquinol is a topical agent that has approval for the treatment of tinea capitis, tinea cruris, tinea corporis, tinea pedis, moniliasis, and candidal intertrigo.

-Clioquinol is approved as a combined agent (clioquinol-hydrocortisone) in the United States: This agent is approved to treat the same spectrum of dermatoses as iodoquinol: tinea capitis, tinea cruris, tinea corporis, tinea pedis, moniliasis, and candidal intertrigo.
+Clioquinol has FDA approval as a combined agent (clioquinol-hydrocortisone) in the United States: This agent has approval to treat the same spectrum of dermatoses as iodoquinol: tinea capitis, tinea cruris, tinea corporis, tinea pedis, moniliasis, and candidal intertrigo.

-Zinc pyrithione is not officially approved for anti-fungal purposes but is utilized as primary or adjunct therapy in the treatment of mycoses leading to hyperkeratotic skin conditions.
+Zinc pyrithione is not officially approved for antifungal purposes but has utilization as primary or adjunct therapy in the treatment of mycoses leading to hyperkeratotic skin conditions.
 A common off-label use is in the treatment of tinea (pityriasis) versicolor.

 Polyene antifungals bind ergosterol, a steroid-alcohol unique to Fungi.
 The polyene-ergosterol complex creates pores in the fungal cell membrane, ultimately leading to electrolyte leakage, cell lysis, and cell death.